phimc95/My-Project/README.md

-# Philippa Grace McCabe - PhD Student
+# Philippa Grace McCabe - PhD Researcher

 ## Research Project
 My thesis is studying the diagnosis and predictive modelling of osteoarthritis through statistical and machine learning methods.